Easy Setup for New Python Users

 To test if everything is working correctly, open up Thonny, and save and run (by pressing the green arrow) the following script:

-from scamp import test_run
+from scamp import test_run, print_dependency_status

 test_run.play(show_lilypond=True)